camunda/camunda-docs/docs/components/modeler/bpmn/escalation-events/escalation-events.md

 An escalation must define an `escalationCode`.
 The value of this `escalationCode` is used to determine which catch event can catch the thrown escalation.

-For throwing escalation events, it is possible to define the `escalationCode` as an `expression`.
-When the event is reached, the expression is evaluated.
+For escalation throw events, it is possible to define the `escalationCode` as [an `expression` or a static value](/components/concepts/expressions/#expressions-vs-static-values).
+If an `escalationCode` expression is configured then it will be evaluated once the event is reached, and used to throw the escalation.
-An escalation with the result of this expression is thrown.
-If no expression is used the statically defined `escalationCode` is used.

-For catching escalation events `escalationCode` must be a static value.
+For escalation catch events `escalationCode` must be [a static value](/components/concepts/expressions/#expressions-vs-static-values).
-Alternatively a catching escalation event may omit the escalation reference all together.
+Alternatively an escalation catch event may omit the escalation reference all together.
 In this case it catches **all** thrown escalations.

 ## Throwing the escalation